 The sun rose higher in the sky as we made our way back down the rock.
 Upon making it back to the forest floor, we were instantly warmer and the jackets came off.
 The day was beautiful and there were very few clouds in the sky.
 When we made it back to the car, the parking lot had just started to fill as many began a morning hike to the rock.

 Hiking to Horsetooth Rock to watch sunrise is a stunning experience, and we will definitely do it again.
 When planning the hike, the time you should arrive at the trailhead will depend on what time the sun rises.
-Check this before the day you want to hike and pack $6 for the entrance fee.
+Check this before the day you want to hike and pack a payment method for the entrance fee.
 Also, keep in mind the pace at which you hike because this will determine how much time you need to reach the rock before sunrise.
 Two hours to hike should be enough, but remember that it will be dark and the trail is rocky, so the hiking may be a bit slower than your normal pace.
-A flashlight or headlight can help.
+Bring along your flashlight or headlight.

-Layers are a good idea as the early morning wind is chilly, even in the summer, but the sun will heat you up once it rises.
+Layers are a good idea as the early mornings can be chilly, even in the summer.
+But the sun will heat you up once it rises.
 Bring hot cocoa, coffee, or other warm drinks if you desire.
 We watched enviously as we passed a family enjoying hot cocoa on our way down the rock.
-Next time.
 Lastly, be aware that there are wild animals here.
 This includes snakes, deer, coyotes, mountain lions, and more.
 Respect the wildlife and environment and keep your wits about you.